temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--activity-id` (string) -
-  `ID` of the Activity to be failed.
+  Activity ID to fail.
   Required.
 * `--detail` (string) -
-  JSON data with the reason for failing the Activity.
+  Reason for failing the Activity (JSON).
 * `--identity` (string) -
   Identity of the user submitting this request.
 * `--reason` (string) -